 Muscles you need for an Aerial Cartwheel

-Legs: You need strong leg muscles to do an aerial cartwheel, because your legs are what give your body lift and momentum in order to stay in the air.
+Legs: You need strong leg muscles to do an aerial cartwheel because your legs are what give your body lift and momentum in order to stay in the air.

-Core: You also need strong core muscles to perform an aerial cartwheel, because you have to be squeezing your core to keep your body tight while you are in the air.
+Core: You also need strong core muscles to perform an aerial cartwheel because you have to be squeezing your core to keep your body tight while you are in the air.

 Exercises You Can Do at Home to Strengthen the Muscles you Need for an Aerial

 Kettlebell Deadlift: Kettlebell deadlifts help to strengthen your legs.
 Stand with your feet about shoulder-width apart.
 Place a kettlebell between your legs, in line with your ankles.
-With a straight back, looking in front of you, bend from the hips, and reach down to pick up the kettlebell in between your legs.
+With a straight back, looking in front of you, bend from the hips and reach down to pick up the kettlebell in between your legs.
 Your shins should be vertical and your lower back should be flat.
 Then pushing through your legs, return to a standing position.

 Squats: Squats are great exercises to help you strengthen the leg muscles you need for an aerial cartwheel.
 Stand with your feet hip to shoulder-width apart and your toes pointing forwards.
 Keeping your back straight and your core squeezed, lower yourself with your weight on your heels.
 It can be easier with your arms extended out straight in front of you parallel to the ground.
 The goal will be for your thighs to become perpendicular to your calves, but only go as far as you can while controlling the movement.
 With the weight of your body in your heels, push against the floor and raise yourself back to a standing position in order to complete the repetition.

-Lunges: Lunges are a great exercise to do to learn an aerial cartwheel, because it mimics the beginning motion of an aerial.
+Lunges: Lunges are a great exercise to do to learn an aerial cartwheel because it mimics the beginning motion of an aerial.
 To do a lunge, stand with your legs together and your hands on your hips (or if you are using weights with your arms beside you).
 Your back should be straight and you should be looking in front of you.
 Step one foot forward and bend both legs until your back leg is almost touching the floor and your front thigh is parallel to the floor.
 Make sure your front knee is above your ankle, and that your back knee doesn’t touch the floor.
 Stand up and repeat with the other leg.

 Planks: Planks are a great exercise to strengthen your core muscles.
 You can do a plank exercise from either your wrists or your elbows.
 When you are in the plank position you want to be squeezing your legs, butt and core.
 Your shoulders should be over your elbows, and your body should be in a straight line from your head to your feet.
-As you are squeezing all your muscles and maintaining a straight-body positions, make sure to breathe!
+As you are squeezing all your muscles and maintaining a straight-body position, make sure to breathe!

 Aerial Cartwheel Exercises You Can Do at Home

 Needle Kicks: To do a needle kick exercise as a drill for the aerial entry, start from a mountain climber position.
 This is with one knee on the ground and your other leg in front of you at a 90-degree angle.
 Then you want to stand up by pushing on your front leg (keeping your other leg behind you), and after you have stood up quickly do a needle kick.
-This is to practice the motion going in to your aerial.
+This is to practice the motion going into your aerial.
 You can see this drill in the video above.

-Cartwheel Close: You can practice doing cartwheel close’s at home, using the lunge motion in the beginning of the cartwheel that you will need to do an aerial.
-Do a fast cartwheel and land one foot swiftly after the other, pulling the second foot in to the first one.
+Cartwheel Close: You can practice doing cartwheel closes at home, using the lunge motion in the beginning of the cartwheel that you will need to do an aerial.
+Do a fast cartwheel and land one foot swiftly after the other, pulling the second foot into the first one.

-Cartwheel Close with Sliders: You can do the drill shown in the video above at home also, a cartwheel close with sliders.
+Cartwheel Close with Sliders: You can do the drill shown in the video above at home also — a cartwheel close with sliders.
 The goal of this drill is to get the sliders to slide back away from your feet.
 You want to be lunging and moving your feet so fast that the sliders go flying.

 Aerial Cartwheel Drills You Should Be Able to do at the Gym